German: Status bar in English

 And it really isn’t up to the developer, as I’m fairly certain he doesn’t know German.

-Thus, it is up to the person providing the German translation; no idea why that person didn’t feel the need to translateSel
+Thus, it is up to the person providing the German translation; no idea why that person didn’t feel the need to translateSel. -

 No, the PR just linked confirmed that the

-string was not previously translatable, into any language.
-(It was a hardcoded string, not a string that could be translated using<langname>.xml
+Selstring was not previously translatable, into any language.
+(It was a hardcoded string, not a string that could be translated using<langname>.xml)The PR made it possible to supply a translation, German or otherwise.

 So while this original post was about “German”, the fix was to make it translatable at all.